 In the Notifications section you can set up notifications that are automatically sent out to users who decide to not complete or submit the questionnaire.

-If you decide to create a notification the Notification Title is what will appear on user’s lock screen when they receive the notification and the Notification Text is what they see when they tap on the notification.
-You can set when a user will receive the notification after starting the questionnaire in the Send After drop down menu:
+If you decide to create a notification the Notification Title is what will appear on the user's lock screen when they receive the notification and the Notification Text is what they see when they tap on the notification.

 ------------------------------------------------------------------------------------------------------------